 Many officers use several different exercises when administering a field sobriety test.
 These exercises include:

 - One-leg Stand Test – this test is difficult for even completely sober people.
 Try it.
-The police officer will ask you to stand straight with hands by your side and lift one leg six inches off the ground.
-Then count out loud “one-thousand one” until told to stop.
+The police officer will ask you to stand straight with your hands by your side and lift one leg six inches off the ground.
+Then count out loud, “one-thousand one,” until told to stop.
 They are looking for swaying, hopping, losing your balance, or an inability to follow instructions.

 - The Finger Count - another hard field sobriety test.
 Police will ask you to use your thumb and touch the tips of your fingers with one hand and keep counting until they say stop.

-- The Finger-to-Nose Test – this is based on the theory an intoxicated person will have trouble touching their finger to their nose several times with eyes closed and head titled back.
-It's also designed to measure your ability to follow instructions.
+- The Finger-to-Nose Test - This test is based on the theory that an intoxicated person will have trouble touching their finger to their nose several times with their eyes closed and their head tilted back.
+It's also designed to measure one's ability to follow instructions.

 This is a non-exhaustive list.
-While several tests are used, only the first 3 listed are considered "standardized" by the NHTSA.
-Some field sobriety tests are difficult even for individuals who are not under the influence of alcohol or any substances.
+While several tests are used, only the first three listed are considered "standardized" by the NHTSA.
+Some field sobriety tests are difficult, even for individuals who are not under the influence of alcohol or any substances.

 So, Can You Pass DUI Field Sobriety Tests?